 Here are the Forms You Need

 The links on this page will take the user to the Nebraska Department of Education (NDE) website, where the forms used to provide notice to the NDE of the parent(s)’ decision to home educate their child(ren) can bedownloaded.
-On the NDE website, the user can select the appropriate forms, Rule 12 or Rule 13, as well as copies of the actual rules implementing the statutes concerning homeschooling.
+On the NDE website, the user can select the Rule 13 forms, as well as a copy of the actual Rule 13 implementing the statutes concerning homeschooling.

 Nebraska law recognizes homeschooling for two reasons:

-- when attendance at an approved or accredited school would interfere with the decisions of the parents or legal guardians in directing their child’s education (Rule 12 ) or
+- when attendance at an approved or accredited school would interfere with the decisions of the parents or legal guardians in directing their child’s education or

-By submiting the Rule 12 or 13 forms, parents are simply notifying the NDE of their decision to homeschool.
+By submitting the Rule 13 forms, parents are simply notifying the NDE of their decision to homeschool.
 PARENTS ARE NOT SEEKING PERMISSION OR AUTHORITY TO HOME EDUCATE THEIR CHILDREN.

 Homeschooling Forms from the Nebraska Department of Education (NDE)